Safeguarding at Beechen Cliff

 We understand that attitudes, behaviours and beliefs in society have the effect of normalising and trivialising sexual violence.
 Misogyny, rape jokes, sexual harassment, online sexual abuse (upskirting, non-consensual sharing of intimate photos, cyberflashing), and sexual coercion are examples of behaviours which should not be tolerated by society and are not tolerated at Beechen Cliff School.
 We know that when behaviours such as these are normalised, they can act as a gateway to more extreme acts such as sexual assault and rape.
 Pupils and students are taught in age-appropriate ways about the consequences of these behaviours and how everyone in society has a role to eliminate them.
 This is rooted in our core value of respect, which we define as showing an understanding of the rights, wishes and feelings of others through words and actions.
 Accordingly, we teach pupils and students that being a bystander, not reporting or not showing compassion towards a victim equally do not align with our values.

 All pupils and students at Beechen Cliff receive age-appropriate teaching and information about keeping safe online.
 Whilst the internet and mobile technology provide numerous positive opportunities for young people, they also represent a risk and the school recognises its important role in mitigating this.
 Through assemblies, the tutor programme, PSHE, the KS3 ICT/Computing Curriculum and information for parents, the school maintains a high profile for online safety.
-Issues covered include peer-on-peer abuse, cyberbullying, sexting, grooming, fake news and screen time.
+Issues covered include Child on Child abuse, cyberbullying, sexting, grooming, fake news and screen time.
 Pupils and students are also strongly encouraged to report online abuse, either to the school, their parents or the Police.
 The links below provide lots of useful information for children and their parents: